pygame-community/pygame-ce/docs/reST/ref/color.rst

       | :sg:`grayscale() -> Color`

-      Returns a new Color object which represents the grayscaled version of self, using the luminosity formula, which weighs red, green, and blue according to their relative contribution to perceived brightness.
+      Returns a new Color object which represents the grayscaled version of self, using the luminosity formula, which weights red, green, and blue according to their relative contribution to perceived brightness.

       .. versionadded:: 2.1.4